AJVEATS/final-year-project/README.md

-## Walking Route Sharing Web Application
+## University Final Year Project
+A responsive web application for BU Walking Society members to create and share walking routes.
-Created using the Next.js framework and the React library.
+Created in React JS and the Next.js framework

 ## Getting Started